 Physical access controls determine who can access physical spaces and resources.
 These controls include some of the most common security measures in the world: walls, fences, locks, guards, cameras, and even signs can all function as physical access controls.
-In contrast to physical access controls, logical access controls determine access within a computer system.
+These all stand in contrast to logical access controls, which determine access within a computer system.

 Physical access controls govern who can enter outdoor perimeters, individual buildings, and sensitive areas within those buildings, as well as who can use key hardware.
 Let’s work our way from the outside in, starting with perimeter security.